Aldrich Prairie Research Site

 - Facilities at the site include off-grid wind turbine/solar panel power, computer and DSL access, and the Environmental Education Building.

-- To view a video of the prairie dogs displaying head bob and alert behavor at the Aldrich Prairie Research Site, click here.
+- To view a video of the prairie dogs displaying head bob and alert behavior at the Aldrich Prairie Research Site, click here.

 The mission of the Aldrich Prairie Research Site is to develop awareness, appreciation and activism of environmental issues through innovative environmental research and education.